chukul/CloudKey/README.md

    - **Import (Merge)**: Add profiles without deleting existing ones
    - **Import (Replace)**: Replace all profiles with imported configuration
 3. Select JSON file to import

+### Using Menu Bar Mode

+CloudKey runs as a native macOS menu bar app:

+**Menu Bar Icon:**
+- Shows your app icon with active session count (e.g., "🔑 2")
+- Changes to red warning icon ⚠️ when sessions are expiring (<10 minutes)
+- Updates automatically every minute

+**Quick Actions:**
+1. Click the menu bar icon to see dropdown menu
+2. View all active sessions with time remaining
+3. Hover over a session to see submenu:
+   - **Renew**: Renew the session (prompts for MFA if needed)
+   - **Stop**: Stop the session
+   - **Copy Access Key**: Copy to clipboard
+4. Click **Open CloudKey** to show main window
+5. Click **Quit** to exit the app

+**Background Mode:**
+- Close the main window (red button) - app continues running in menu bar
+- App disappears from Dock when window is closed
+- Click "Open CloudKey" from menu bar to bring window back
+- Perfect for keeping sessions active without cluttering your Dock

 ## 🏗️ Project Structure